conatus/mac-ansible/README.md

 2. Use Brew to install Python: `brew install python`.
 3. Install Ansible using Pip: `pip3 install ansible`.
 4. Run playfile: `ansible-playbook playbook.yml`.
-5. To install Valet, run `valet install`.
+5. To install Valet for developing PHP code on the metal without containers or virtual machines, run `valet install`.

 ## Common Usage